Skip to main content

 2. Create or update task definitions for both services:

-• For each container definition, ensure the port mappings are correctly set (typically port 80)
+• For each container definition, ensure the port mappings are correctly set (in this example port 80 for webpage A and 8080 for B)

 • Make sure the container ports are accessible

-3. Create the ECS services (Note that if you already has an ECS Service, you need to delete it and create it again):
+3. Create the ECS services (Note that if you already has an ECS Service, its probably you need to delete it and create it again):

 • Navigate to your ECS cluster